Technology has changed how consumers shop for everything, including colocation services.

 - Helps a company deliver marketing content in the format clients prefer

-The buyer persona is arguably the foundation on which a colocation provider’s content marketing rests upon, because all webinars, tweets, and blog posts need to be relevant to that hypothetical client.
+The buyer persona is arguably the foundation on which a colocation provider’s content marketing rests because all webinars, tweets, and blog posts must be relevant to that hypothetical client.

 A Disruptive Force with a Silver Lining